skosachiov/wanna-debian/README.md

 By combining dose-debcheck and dose-builddebcheck, Pre-doce ensures an efficient and reliable backporting process.
 It reduces manual effort, precisely pinpoints problematic dependencies, and automates the end-to-end workflow, making it an indispensable tool for Debian maintainers and developers.

+In the context of package backporting, Pre-doce employs topological sorting to determine the optimal build order for source packages, ensuring that dependencies are available at each step of the compilation process.
+Since Debian packages often depend on one another in complex ways, a correct build sequence is essential to avoid failures due to missing build-dependencies.

 ### apt

 `apt update && apt install dose-* wget vim git bash-com* man`